MrHands/Panini/README.md

 Panini is a header-only library for generating C++ code written in C++17.

+Panini uses a write-only approach to code generation, which means output is only ever appended and never rolled back.
+This makes Panini very fast in run-time execution because it does not need to track many state variables.
+The library automatically handles whitespace in your generated code with commands for adding a new line and pushing and popping the indentation level.

-Panini allows you to write small executables for code-generation that you can step through with a debugger while your code is being output.
-Because the code generation is itself written in C++, you can call the same functions and use the same tools as the rest of your codebase.
+Unlike most code generation solutions for C++, Panini does not use a scripting language, as its "scripts" are written in C++.
+This allows you to create very small executables for code generation that you can step through with a debugger while your code is being output.
+You can also easily integrate Panini with your existing C++ code and use the same tools for retrieving and processing data as the rest of your codebase.

-The library takes a write-only approach to code generation, which means output is only ever appended to, and never rolled back.
-This means Panini can be very fast because the only state it has to keep track of is whether a new line was just started.

-While Panini is best suited for generating C++, you can use it to generate code for any programming language, including JavaScript, TypeScript, XML, or even Python.
-The library uses the C++ Standard Template Library (STL) and has no other dependencies.
+While Panini is best suited for generating C++, it can be used to generate code for any language, including JavaScript, TypeScript, XML, or even Python.
+Panini uses the C++ Standard Template Library (STL) and has no other dependencies.

+Panini is validated with 100+ unit and integration tests.

 # Example